Baillie11/clickcoverlettercreater/README.md

 3. Your app will be available at `https://username.github.io/repository-name`

 ### **Local Development**

+Option A: No backend (basic features)
-Simply open `index.html` in your browser - no server required!
+Simply open `index.html` in your browser - no server required.

+Option B: With local DB (persist responses across browsers/sessions)
+1. Install Node.js 18+
+2. In project folder: `npm install`
+3. Start server: `npm run dev:server`
+4. Open `index.html` in your browser

+The app will automatically detect the database server at `http://localhost:5050`.
+When online, User/Crowd/AI responses are synced to SQLite.
+If offline, it falls back to localStorage.

 ## 📝 **Usage Guide**